-After a very difficult deliberation and review, the Town Manager and staff submitted the Fiscal Year 2021 Proposed Budget to Town Council and the citizens of Vinton for their consideration.
-This proposed budget represents a balanced budget, despite a large revenue decrease anticipated with the impact of the COVID-19 pandemic on our locality.
+After a very difficult deliberation and review, the Town Manager and staff are pleased to submit the Fiscal Year 2021 Budget to Town Council and the citizens of Vinton.
+This budget represents a balanced budget, despite a large revenue decrease anticipated with the impact of the COVID-19 pandemic on our locality.
 Quality services such as Police, Public Works, Planning and Zoning, Financial services and Community Services, which includes our Community Programs and War Memorial facility, will continue to be offered to the public with minimal service reductions.
-The Fiscal Year 2021 Proposed Budget for all funds totals $11,663,773 and an overall decrease of 4.51%.
+The Fiscal Year 2021 Budget for all funds totals $11,673,527 and an overall decrease of 4.43%.

 Revenues: Before the COVID19 event, the Town was beginning to see recovery in several key areas of our local economy.
 The Town is heavily dependent on consumer driven revenue sources, and staff has forecasted significant decreases in key areas to protect Town Employees and the services to Town Citizens.
 More detailed information is available in the PowerPoint presentation attached below.